 We’ve all seen those horrible injuries that woodcarvers get, and it’s heartbreaking.
-That thumb is your most important tool when you’re carving, and you don’t want to ruin it by putting your hand in a vice or clamping it between a piece of wood.
+That thumb is your most essential tool when you’re carving, and you don’t want to ruin it by putting your hand in a vice or clamping it between a piece of wood.
 Now, you can prevent those injuries with simple wood carving finger protection!
-We will show you how to make a thumb guard for wood carving using some basic material.
+We will show you how to make a thumb guard for wood carving using some primary material.

 Fancy a leather thumb guard?
 Using leather to make the thumb guard is affordable because it does not mean buying the material from the shop.
-You are allowed to use recycled leather.
-That works for both budget and non-budget users.
+You are allowed to use recycled leather, and that works for both budget and non-budget users.

 The material should be hard enough not to allow the knife to penetrate the skin.
 However, if the material you have is not that tough, I urge you to put on safety gloves to avoid injuries.
 The knife is sharp, and any mistake gets you cut.
 I recommend genuine leather so that you have a thumb guard that lasts.

 The plasticized tape has put the thumb making a custom guard.
 It is a self-adhesive tape used by veterinarians.
 Use duct tape to reinforce rubber thumb protectors.
 Apply multiple layers of safety tape around the finger so that you stay safe.
-For extra safety, put a pad underneath the plasticized tape.
-That is ideal for rougher pieces.
+For extra safety, put a pad underneath the plasticized tape, which is ideal for rougher pieces.

 Whittling does not expose you to dust, and you are allowed to operate the thumb guard without a safety mask.
-The dust particles produced should not be underestimated.
-They put your health at risk.
+The dust particles produced should not be underestimated, and they put your health at risk.
 Disposable masks are convenient, but reusable safety masks are economical.
 Safety masks with a single trap are not effective as they come with a single layer of material.